BDC Hamburger Icon

 Follow these tips for balancing the giver and taker leadership styles:

 Except for extreme cases, no one is (or should be) exclusively a giver or a taker.
 Instead, most people are matchers, striving to balance the two effectively to become a “smart giver.”
-Finding your right balance requires constant assessment and evaluation of daily decisions and situations that arise, so you can do the following:
+Finding your right balance requires constant assessment and evaluation of daily decisions and situations that arise.
+This way, you can do the following:

-• Choose the best course of leadership action.
-Decide, moment to moment, whether to be a giver or a taker to address a particular situation.
-Studies show a correlation between giving behavior and higher profitability, productivity, efficiency and customer satisfaction rates, as well as lower turnover rates and costs of doing business.
+• Choose the best course of leadership action: Decide, moment to moment, whether to be a giver or a taker to address a particular situation.
+Studies show a correlation between giving behavior and higher profitability, productivity, efficiency and customer satisfaction rates; also, it leads to lower turnover rates and costs of doing business.
 However, there can be a downside.

 Purely zero-sum situations rarely pay off for the giver, he said, but most scenarios are more nuanced.
 The payoff for the giver often happens over time and may not be immediately clear.
 The five-minute rule lets you immediately assess the payoff for assisting someone while protecting your time and energy.
 The rule states that you should always be willing to provide assistance if it will take five minutes or less, regardless of who is asking for help.
 Embracing this mindset encourages others to become givers as well.
 It also makes others more likely to lend a hand when you need help.

-Leaders who are givers recognize motivation, and they will devote themselves to aiding the development of employees who want to improve.
+Leaders who are givers recognize motivation; they will devote themselves to aiding the development of employees who want to improve.
 Takers are always distrustful of others and are less likely to offer assistance because they see their colleagues’ growth and improvement as a threat.
-[Learn more about how to identify emerging leaders in your organization.]
+[Learn more about how to identify a true leader in your organization.]

-Embracing the spirit of giving is excellent; stretching yourself too thin by trying to help everyone with anything they need is taxing and counterproductive in the long run.
+Embracing the spirit of giving is excellent.
+However, stretching yourself too thin by trying to help everyone with anything they need is taxing and counterproductive in the long run.
 Instead, choose one or two areas where you can impart your expertise.
-This will not only earn you a reputation as a generous expert who’s willing to help but also streamline the requests you receive.
-If you’ve earned a reputation for being an expert accountant, it’s unlikely someone will ask you to revise their marketing copy, because that’s not what you’ve helped others with in the past.
+This will not only earn you a reputation as a generous expert who’s willing to help but will also streamline the requests you receive.
+If you’ve earned a reputation for being an expert accountant, it’s unlikely someone will ask you to revise their marketing copy.
+That’s not what you’ve helped others with in the past.

 TipBottom line

-When you're looking to identify givers in your organization, consider your employees’ leadership skills, including their confidence and trustworthiness, as well as their communication, problem-solving, relationship-building and time management skills.
+When you're looking to identify givers in your organization, consider your employees’ leadership skills.
+Such traits can include their confidence and trustworthiness, as well as their communication, problem-solving, relationship-building and time management skills.

 Givers naturally enjoy giving to others, but this tendency can lead to people pleasing.
 Giving doesn’t mean you always say yes or go out of your way to make everyone like you.
 Leaders must make tough decisions, and you can’t always please everyone.

-Instead, aim to become respected as a giver because, even during the toughest times, you do what’s best for the company rather than please certain individuals or groups of people.
-For example, if layoffs are in the company’s best interest, a giver will make that choice even though it will not be popular among the individuals laid off.
-[Learn tips for managing your remote team.]
+Instead, aim to become respected as a giver.
+Then, even during the toughest times, you’ll do what’s best for the company rather than please certain individuals or groups of people.
+For example, if layoffs are in the company’s best interest, a giver will make that choice even though it will not be popular.
+[Learn leadership tips for managing a remote team.]

 Promoting giving behavior at your business serves two purposes:

-• It facilitates employee teamwork and loyalty.
-Promoting giving behavior allows you to adopt giving leadership behaviors to encourage teamwork, ensure goals are achieved, and foster employee loyalty and dedication.
+• Facilitates employee teamwork and loyalty: Promoting giving behavior allows you to adopt giving leadership behaviors to encourage teamwork, ensure goals are achieved, and foster employee loyalty and dedication.
+[Read Why Teamwork Is Crucial to Workplace Success.]

-• It helps the business.
-Encouraging giving behavior helps you identify givers in your organization so you can focus your attention on key personnel who will work to benefit themselves and the good of the company.
+• Helps the business: Encouraging giving behavior helps you identify givers in your organization so you can focus your attention on key personnel who will work to benefit themselves and the good of the company.
 Creating a giving culture reinforces positive behaviors that improve growth and business success.

 The old adage that giving is better than receiving doesn’t necessarily apply to leadership qualities.
 If you give sensibly, you and your workforce will reap the monetary and emotional rewards of succeeding together.